 Following SEA Online

-Following SEA is published twice yearly, in the Fall and Spring.
+Following SEA is published once a year.
 Beginning with the Fall 2005 issue Following SEA is available online.
 The contents will be archived and available as new issues are published.